 #3: The Sector Map for the Permaculture Farm Design

-The sectors of a property are those elements that you don’t have much control over.
-You can enhance or redirect these elements, but you can’t usually put an end to them all together.
+Sectors are those elements you don’t have much control over.
+You can enhance or redirect them, but you can’t usually put an end to them all together.

 Some examples (in no particular order) are: